 Since Newfs do have health issues, you should ask

 your potential breeder what tests they do to help

+pup.
 Don't be fooled by that beautiful ball of fluff.
-All that
+All

 A reputable breeder should check their dogs for hip

-are free of heart problems.
+animals are free of heart problems.
 Should test their

 animals for cystinuria.
-If the breeder doesn't check their animals for
+If the breeder doesn't check

 Even though the breeder has done everything possible to ensure you a healthy puppy,